-A recent post on a security blog has claimed that LZ4 is affected by a subtle bug which could result in remote code execution on basically any machine using LZ4 algorithm.
-Given that LZ4 is installed on every modern Linux distro, including critically Android, and is also part of modern file systems such as ZFS, shipped with FreeBSD and Illumos, used too within widely deployed databases such as MySQL, or big data nodes powered by Hadoop, it must be a pretty big deal.
+A recent post on a security blog has made a wonderful job at sexing up a subtle bug affecting LZ4, claiming that it would result in remote code execution.
+Given the current spread of use of LZ4, from every modern Linux distro, including critically Android, to modern file systems such as ZFS, shipped with FreeBSD and Illumos, through widely deployed databases such as MySQL, or big data nodes powered by Hadoop, the implication is that it must be a pretty big deal.

-The article then makes a fairly good job at describing the conditions required to trigger that risk, but unfortunately, these explanations are scattered somewhere between the middle and the end of an overly long technical article, ensuring most readers will stop at the dramatic headline.
+The detailed article then makes a minimal job at describing the strong conditions required to trigger that risk, but these explanations are lost, scattered within the content of an overly long and boring technical article, ensuring most readers will stop at the dramatic headline.
 The present article has the objective to counterweight those "high stakes" claims.

 Let's now get into the technical details.